terence-lim/data-science-notebooks/MVCP.md

 Positioning
-corporate philanthropy either internally or externally is not straightforward Companies need to be wary that stakeholders might cynically perceive these initiatives as just empty claims or public relation devices Corporate philanthropy needs to represent and be embedded in a natural extension of the company s values and operations NGOs and nonprofit partners who speak on companies behalf bring more credibility At the sametime the bigger a company s reputation and the larger the gap between perception and reality the more vulnerable the company is to reputation al attacks Innovation and growth opportunities Innovation which is key to sustaining a competitive business advantage often emerges from creative problem solving Rosa beth Moss Kant er 1999 of Harvard Business School has suggested that companies can view community need as a business opportunity to develop ideas demonstrate technologies find and serve new markets and solve longstanding social problems Companies can further their capabilities by applying their best people and core skills to advancement that benefits both business and community Kant er even goes s of aras to suggest thinking about these efforts not simply as charity but as a strategic business investment Jane Nelson and Beth Jenkins 2006 of Harvard University reviewed several examples of companies looking to their philanthropic community investment and employee volunteering programs as sources of innovation for the company its partners and the communities and countries in which it operates Sarah Holmes and Lance Noir 2007 access to a diverse from Cranfield University in the U K range of external partners studied innovation s role in companies becomes increasingly collaborative relationships with nonprofit valuable to companies organizations As drivers of innovation wishing to generate disperse beyond traditional company and be associated with boundaries access to a diverse range of new ideas external partners becomes increasingly valuable to companies wishing to generate and be associated with new ideas Nonprofits offer companies access to a dense network distinct from the companies own corporate sphere as well as afresh view of the modern marketplace NGOs for example lead social movements and can give early warning about shifts in public tastes and values.
-They may also possess unique technical expertise and influence on public legislation resources that corporate partners are likely to find advantageous when exploring new markets As suggested by a Boston College Center for Corporate Citizenship and McKinsey Company 2009 review of practices among twenty companies philanthropic activities could have a demonstrable impact on corporate growth through several pathways New markets Philanthropic activities expose companies to new markets and increase market share through exposure New products Philanthropic activities can involve the creation of products that meet social needs and increase differentiation New customers Philanthropic activities engage new and existing consumers and contribute to a greater understanding of consumer expectations and behavior New technologies Philanthropic activities can lead to the development of cutting edge technologies and innovative products also applicable to business use patenting and proprietary knowledge The financial impact arising from these philanthropic activities ranges from profits increased directly through sales or indirectly through goodwill or savings related to risk avoidance or operating efficiency gains Models for measuring the value of corporate philanthropy in terms of innovation and growth opportunities There are three standard financial valuation methods that can be applied to measure the value of corporate philanthropy as an opportunity for business innovation and growth I Market based model The market based approach is the most straightforward It relies however on being able either to observe a market price for the project in question or comparisons to the market values of other similar projects or assets For example innovation may result in a new patent which has a market price when put up for sale to other companies
+corporate philanthropy either internally or externally is not straightforward.
+Companies need to be wary that stakeholders might cynically perceive these initiatives as just empty claims or public relation devices.
+Corporate philanthropy needs to represent and be embedded in a natural extension of the company's values and operations.
+NGOs and nonprofit partners who speak on companies behalf bring more credibility.
+At the same time the bigger a company's reputation and the larger the gap between perception and reality the more vulnerable the company is to reputational attacks.

+Innovation and growth
+opportunities.
+Innovation which is key to sustaining a competitive business advantage often emerges from creative problem solving Rosabeth Moss Kanter 1999 of Harvard Business School has suggested that companies can view community need as a business opportunity to develop ideas, demonstrate technologies, find and serve new markets and solve longstanding social problems.
+Companies can further their capabilities by applying their best people and core skills to advancement that benefits both business and community.
+Kanter even goes so far as to suggest thinking about these efforts not simply as charity but as a strategic business investment.
+Jane Nelson and Beth Jenkins 2006 of Harvard University reviewed several examples of companies looking to their philanthropic community investment and employee volunteering programs as sources of innovation for the company. its partners and the communities and countries in which it operates.
+Sarah Holmes and Lance Noir 2007 access to a diverse from Cranfield University in the UK range of external partners studied innovation's role in companies becomes increasingly collaborative relationships with nonprofit valuable to companies organizations.
+As drivers of innovation wishing to generate disperse beyond traditional company and be associated with boundaries access to a diverse range of new ideas, external partners becomes increasingly valuable to companies wishing to generate and be associated with new ideas.
+Nonprofits offer companies access to a dense network distinct from the companies own corporate sphere as well as a fresh view of the modern marketplace.
+NGOs for example lead social movements and can give early warning about shifts in public tastes and values.
+They may also possess unique technical expertise and influence on public legislation resources that corporate partners are likely to find advantageous when exploring new markets.
+As suggested by a Boston College Center for Corporate Citizenship and McKinsey Company 2009 review of practices among twenty companies philanthropic activities could have a demonstrable impact on corporate growth through several pathways.

+New markets: Philanthropic activities expose companies to new markets and increase market share through exposure.

+New products: Philanthropic activities can involve the creation of products that meet social needs and increase differentiation.

+New customers: Philanthropic activities engage new and existing consumers and contribute to a greater understanding of consumer expectations and behavior.

+New technologies: Philanthropic
+activities can lead to the development of cutting edge technologies and innovative products also applicable to business use patenting and proprietary knowledge.

+The financial impact arising from these philanthropic activities ranges from profits increased directly through sales or indirectly through goodwill or savings related to risk avoidance or operating efficiency gains.
+Models for measuring the value of corporate philanthropy in terms of innovation and growth opportunities.
+There are three standard financial valuation methods that can be applied to measure the value of corporate philanthropy as an opportunity for business innovation and growth.

+I. Market based model.
+The market based approach is the most straightforward.
+It relies however on being able either to observe a market price for the project in question or comparisons to the market values of other similar projects or assets.
+For example innovation may result in a new patent which has a market price when put up for sale to other companies

-Another example if other similar businesses already have a market price then the project can be valued by applying the same financial multiples e g price to book value or price to earnings ratios of those comparable s II Cash flow model The income or cash flow based approach is often used instead of the market based model because market prices are not readily available particularly for unique projects or projects that cannot easily be isolated and assessed as stand alone entities All future cash flows are estimated and then discounted to arrive at their net present value The three steps comprising the cash flow based approach are 1 Estimate future cash flows including revenues and expenses This captures the enhanced revenues or savings the innovation has effected 2 Determine the time period over which these cash flows are earned 3 Apply an appropriate discount rate which reflects the time value of money and the relative risk or uncertainty of cash flows III Real options analysis model Innovations can also provide companies with the potential to create cash flows that will exist in the future but do not exist now For example a company may develop a new commercial technology as a residual benefit from sustained efforts tackling a social sector objective This technology may not be financially viable today which is why the company does not commercialize it and does not enjoy any current cash flow owing to its existence Nevertheless the technology may have considerable value to the company because it can be developed in the future Financial scholars including A swath Damodar an 2006 have noted that such examples of intangible assets maybe undervalued on a traditional cash flow basis and are best valued using the real options approach Charles Fo mb run and his co researchers 2000 have also suggested that were firms to view citizenship through the real options lens they might overcome these myopic tendencies to under invest in it To illustrate the valuation concepts underlying the real options approach consider a hypothetical example of a company gaining access to a newmarket 26 through exposure from its philanthropic programs.
-Small medium sized enterprises S MEs in an emerging market country can form a sizable customer base for their products.
-However start up costs for a business venture are substantial and business revenues though potentially large are still highly uncertain So an established company funds a philanthropic initiative that helps SME owners to develop their business knowledge and capabilities This initiative not only improves the company s access to potential customers but overtime also allows it to develop and gauge market opportunities for its commercial products The company can choose to enter the market itself if and when it is determined financially viable or it may choose not to in which case it has protected its downside financial risk all the while contributing to improving socio economic conditions In practice calculating real options values requires sophisticated numerical techniques and should be undertaken with business units in the firm to ensure consistent assumptions are used Nevertheless its intuition can be illustrated by adding some numbers to this stylized example Assume a company s cost of capital is 10 Start up costs in a newmarket are 60 million while market size maybe drawn from three equally likely scenarios annual revenue streams of 3 million 6 million or 12 million Using the cash flow based approach the expected i e probability weighted average discounted value of these perpetual revenue streams is 70 million Therefore the net present value subtracting start up costs is 10 million However suppose the company is able to narrow this uncertainty after engaging in those philanthropic initiatives The company would decide togo ahead only if it knew that the market presented the highest revenue scenario where the company would likely earn 120 million 60 million 60 million The discounted probability weighted average profits would be 1 10 x 1 3 x 60 million 18 million since one would not proceed in the other two cases Only the real options approach allows a company the flexibility to wait and see if commercialization is viable This flexibility can protect downside risk and is financially most valuable to the company when 1 There is greater uncertainty about the size of the market 2 There is substantial investment needed for infrastructure 3 There are significant barriers to entry for competitors Even when a leading company cannot keep competitors completely at bay unlike with a patent protected by law it can still reap a disproportionate share of benefits by being the first to build a superior reputation and relationships in the newmarket
+Another example if other similar businesses already have a market price then the project can be valued by applying the same financial multiples, e .g. price to book value or price to earnings ratios of those comparables.

+II.
+Cash flow model.
+The income or cash flow based approach is often used instead of the market based model because market prices are not readily available, particularly for unique projects or projects that cannot easily be isolated and assessed as stand alone entities.
+All future cash flows are estimated and then discounted to arrive at their net present value.
+The three steps comprising the cash flow based approach are: 1.
+Estimate future cash flows including revenues and expenses.
+This captures the enhanced revenues or savings the innovation has effected.
+2. Determine the time period over which these cash flows are earned.
+3. Apply an appropriate discount rate which reflects the time value of money and the relative risk or uncertainty of cash flows

+III Real options analysis model.
+Innovations can also provide companies with the potential to create cash flows that will exist in the future but do not exist now.
+For example a company may develop a new commercial technology as a residual benefit from sustained efforts tackling a social sector objective.
+This technology may not be financially viable today which is why the company does not commercialize it and does not enjoy any current cash flow owing to its existence.
+Nevertheless the technology may have considerable value to the company because it can be developed in the future.
+Financial scholars including Aswath Damodaran 2006 have noted that such examples of intangible assets may be undervalued on a traditional cash flow basis and are best valued using the real options approach.
+Charles Fombrun and his coresearchers 2000 have also suggested that were firms to view citizenship through the real options lens they might overcome these myopic tendencies to under invest in it.
+To illustrate the valuation concepts underlying the real options approach consider a hypothetical example of a company gaining access to a new market through exposure from its philanthropic programs.
+Small medium sized enterprises SMEs in an emerging market country can form a sizable customer base for their products.
+However start up costs for a business venture are substantial and business revenues though potentially large are still highly uncertain.
+So an established company funds a philanthropic initiative that helps SME owners to develop their business knowledge and capabilities.
+This initiative not only improves the company's access to potential customers but over time also allows it to develop and gauge market opportunities for its commercial products.
+The company can choose to enter the market itself if and when it is determined financially viable or it may choose not to, in which case it has protected its downside financial risk all the while contributing to improving socio-economic conditions.
+In practice calculating real options values requires sophisticated numerical techniques and should be undertaken with business units in the firm to ensure consistent assumptions are used.
+Nevertheless its intuition can be illustrated by adding some numbers to this stylized example.
+Assume a company's cost of capital is 10%.
+Start up costs in a new market are 60 million while market size maybe drawn from three equally likely scenarios annual revenue streams of 3 million 6 million or 12 million.
+Using the cash flow based approach the expected i.e. probability weighted average discounted value of these perpetual revenue streams is 70 million.
+Therefore the net present value subtracting start up costs is 10 million.
+However suppose the company is able to narrow this uncertainty after engaging in those philanthropic initiatives.
+The company would decide to go ahead only if it knew that the market presented the highest revenue scenario where the company would likely earn 120 million 60 million 60 million.
+The discounted probability weighted average profits would be 1 10 x 1 3 x 60 million = 18 million since one would not proceed in the other two cases.
+Only the real options approach allows a company the flexibility to wait and see if commercialization is viable.
+This flexibility can protect downside risk and is financially most valuable to the company when: 1.
+There is greater uncertainty about the size of the market, 2.
+There is substantial investment needed for infrastructure, 3.
+There are significant barriers to entry for competitors.
+Even when a leading company cannot keep competitors completely at bay unlike with a patent protected by law it can still reap a disproportionate share of benefits by being the first to build a superior reputation and relationships in the new market.

 ### Summary

-CGOs can make a more persuasive business case by articulating clearly the strategies by which they expect philanthropic initiatives to contribute towards strategic business needs such as improved employee engagement customer loyalty reputation al risk and growth opportunities These pathways are often not straightforward To realize meaningful benefits philanthropic involvement cannot be treated as just another check in the box Companies must understand the mechanisms by which they expect these business benefits to be achieved Related business disciplines have developed a body of evidence and measurement approaches that can be applied When benefits to the business are long term or intangible modeling approaches for valuing future cash flows analyzing scenarios and calibrating expected monetary profits linked to the behaviors of loyal customers and engaged employees can be used to estimate financial value as well as to clarify assumptions Intermediate metrics can help programs deliver those business benefits by enabling managers to make mid course adjustments as necessary Companies who find natural innovative opportunities to commit abroad array of company product expertise and capabilities beyond cash grants can multiply the business and social returns that their philanthropic initiatives achieve These opportunities are more likely to arise when companies establish meaningful long term relationships with nonprofit partners aligned with the company s priority areas When corporate donations are disbursed without strategy the benefits will be greatly limited Heike Bruch and Frank Walter 2005 When corporate from the University of St Gallen in donations are disbursed Switzerland distinguish companies as being without strategy the market or competence oriented in their benefits will be greatly philanthropic focus Endeavoring to live up limited to stake holder expectations these market oriented companies are likely to care most about measuring competitive advantages such as improved marketing capabilities and better stake holder relationships By contrast competence oriented companies focus on internal skills when deciding on the nature of their charitable involvement and for such companies measuring value from employee engagement and business innovation is more important than for market oriented companies.
+CGOs can make a more persuasive business case by articulating clearly the strategies by which they expect philanthropic initiatives to contribute towards strategic business needs such as improved employee engagement, customer loyalty, reputational risk and growth opportunities.
+These pathways are often not straightforward.
+To realize meaningful benefits, philanthropic involvement cannot be treated as just another check in the box.
+Companies must understand the mechanisms by which they expect these business benefits to be achieved.
+Related business disciplines have developed a body of evidence and measurement approaches that can be applied.
+When benefits to the business are long term or intangible, modeling approaches for valuing future cash flows analyzing scenarios and calibrating expected monetary profits linked to the behaviors of loyal customers and engaged employees can be used to estimate financial value as well as to clarify assumptions.
+Intermediate metrics can help programs deliver those business benefits by enabling managers to make mid course adjustments as necessary.
+Companies who find natural innovative opportunities to commit abroad array of company product expertise and capabilities beyond cash grants can multiply the business and social returns that their philanthropic initiatives achieve.
+These opportunities are more likely to arise when companies establish meaningful long term relationships with nonprofit partners aligned with the company's priority areas.
+When corporate donations are disbursed without strategy the benefits will be greatly limited.
+Heike Bruch and Frank Walter 2005 When corporate from the University of St Gallen in donations are disbursed Switzerland distinguish companies as being without strategy the market or competence oriented in their benefits will be greatly philanthropic focus.
+Endeavoring to live up limited to stakeholder expectations these market oriented companies are likely to care most about measuring competitive advantages such as improved marketing capabilities and better stakeholder relationships.
+By contrast competence oriented companies focus on internal skills when deciding on the nature of their charitable involvement and for such companies measuring value from employee engagement and business innovation is more important than for market oriented companies.
-The best approach would seem to be a balanced combination of an external market and internal competence orientation which would be more likely to maximize business and social benefits concurrently 13 This review focused on studies that concentrated on companies social and community behavior which for many companies begins with corporate philanthropy the charitable donation of dollars products services and employee volunteer time Some of these studies also considered a company s broader corporate citizenship performance beyond social and community engagement and included other aspects of corporate social responsibility CSR such as governance structure and environmental impact 14 Known in the psychology literature as the motivation crowding theory See FreyJegen (2001) and Weibel, Rost, Osterloh (2007).
+The best approach would seem to be a balanced combination of an external market and internal competence orientation which would be more likely to maximize business and social benefits concurrently.
+This review focused on studies that concentrated on companies social and community behavior which for many companies begins with corporate philanthropy the charitable donation of dollars products services and employee volunteer time.
+Some of these studies also considered a company s broader corporate citizenship performance beyond social and community engagement and included other aspects of corporate social responsibility CSR such as governance structure and environmental impact.
+Known in the psychology literature as the motivation crowding theory, See FreyJegen (2001) and Weibel, Rost, Osterloh (2007).
-A recurring statistical criticism of such empirical studies is How can one disentangle the possibility that companies for whom employees enjoy working might simply be financially valuable in the first place Researchers attempt to mitigate this problem by including in their regression models a slew of control variables such as measures of past financial performance More rigorous statistical tests require controlled experiments and field studies that are more complex to undertake 16 Hills Mahmud 2007 17 See http www pfizer com responsibility global health global health fellows jsp 18 One can turn to the HR measurement field for calculation and estimation approaches to convert outcomes from an HR program to monetary values although no standard approach exists For example Phillips 2005 provides a review of HR measurement strategies and describes pp 182 183 how a large financial institution RB S developed and used an employee engagement model to link HR information to key business indicators enabling the business to measure the impact of HR initiatives on business profits 19 In a survey of HR managers and corporate executives who sponsor executive education programs Charlton Osterweil 2005 found that while respondents agreed that measuring ROI was important people may mean different things when they talk about ROI The researchers conclude that sponsors may not be as wedded to proof of financial ROI as many HR professionals assume 20 Reichheld Sasser 1990 21 Reich held 2003 22 Luo Bhatt acharya 2006 and Lev Petrov its Radhakrishnan 2009 23 Conjoint analysis is a statistical technique that originated in mathematical psychology and is applied to marketing and survey analyses See Green Srinivasa n 1990 The technique uses statistical de compositional methods to quantify consumers relative preferences given their overall evaluations of a set of alternatives which in turn are specified as levels of different attributes 24 Christi a ens 2008 25 Eccles New qui st Schatz 2007 26 To illustrate the potential role of philanthropic programs this hypothetical example was adapted from the field of international business management For example Li Rug man 2007 investigated how to apply real options analysis to foreign direct investment decisions made by multinational enterprises The focus of their paper was on only traditional market entry modes such as exports licensing and wholly owned subsidiaries
+A recurring statistical criticism of such empirical studies is How can one disentangle the possibility that companies for whom employees enjoy working might simply be financially valuable in the first place.
+Researchers attempt to mitigate this problem by including in their regression models a slew of control variables such as measures of past financial performance.
+More rigorous statistical tests require controlled experiments and field studies that are more complex to undertake, Hills Mahmud 2007, See http://www.pfizer.com responsibility global health global health fellows jsp.
+One can turn to the HR measurement field for calculation and estimation approaches to convert outcomes from an HR program to monetary values. although no standard approach exists.
+For example Phillips 2005 provides a review of HR measurement strategies and describes pp 182 183 how a large financial institution RBS developed and used an employee engagement model to link HR information to key business indicators enabling the business to measure the impact of HR initiatives on business profits.
+In a survey of HR managers and corporate executives who sponsor executive education programs, Charlton Osterweil 2005 found that while respondents agreed that measuring ROI was important people may mean different things when they talk about ROI.
+The researchers conclude that sponsors may not be as wedded to proof of financial ROI as many HR professionals assume, Reichheld Sasser 1990, Reich held 2003, Luo Bhattacharya 2006 and Lev Petrovits Radhakrishnan 2009.
+Conjoint analysis is a statistical technique that originated in mathematical psychology and is applied to marketing and survey analyses See Green Srinivasan 1990.
+The technique uses statistical decompositional methods to quantify consumers relative preferences given their overall evaluations of a set of alternatives which in turn are specified as levels of different attributes, Christiaens 2008, Eccles Newquist Schatz 2007.
+To illustrate the potential role of philanthropic programs this hypothetical example was adapted from the field of international business management.
+For example Li Rugman 2007 investigated how to apply real options analysis to foreign direct investment decisions made by multinational enterprises.
+The focus of their paper was on only traditional market entry modes such as exports licensing and wholly owned subsidiaries.

 # CONVERSATION THREE.
 Between the Chief Executive Officer CEO and
 investor community.